L30nardoSV/reproduce-parcosi-moleculardocking/README.md

 ### 1. Program preparation

-Clone the AutoDock code repository, which contains DPCPP as well as CUDA and OpenCL versions
+Clone the AutoDock-GPU code repository, which contains DPCPP as well as CUDA and OpenCL versions

 ```
 git clone https://github.com/emascarenhas/AutoDock-GPU.git